Published by Christina Riley. Last Updated on June 20, 2023.

 This place is also the site of some debate for lovers of history.
 The Wright Brothers first took flight in Kitty Hawk, but Kill Devil Hills was the site of their first powered flights.

-That’s why the Wright Brothers Memorial sits in Kill Devil Hills.
+That’s why the Wright Brothers National Memorial sits in Kill Devil Hills.
 There, you can find markers and exhibits to learn more about North Carolina’s contributions to aviation history.

 Beyond that fun history, Kill Devil Hills is the largest town in the Outer Banks.
 It’s centrally located with plenty of chains and locally run businesses.